zerocool892/azure-docs/articles/dns/dns-protect-zones-recordsets.md

 ### Record set level RBAC

 We can go one step further.
 Consider the mail administrator for Contoso Corporation, who needs access to the MX and TXT records at the apex of the contoso.com zone.
-She doesn't need access to any other MX or TXT records, or to any records of any other type.
+They don't need access to any other MX or TXT records, or to any records of any other type.
 Azure DNS allows you to assign permissions at the record set level, to precisely the records that the mail administrator needs access to.
 The mail administrator is granted precisely the control she needs, and is unable to make any other changes.

 Record-set level RBAC permissions can be configured via the Azure portal, using the **Users** button in the record set page: